brishields/Random-Quote-Generator/README.md

     Design
     I made minor yet impactful changes to the original design.
 I removed the box surrounding the quote and underline beneath the heading.
 This yields a cleaner more modern UI.
     I've chosen a google font, Sue Ellen Francisco, which compliments the theme of my content.
+    I've also added a transition to the background color change to match that which already existed on the button.

 Challenges